 In addition to the bills we are working on, AAFA-STL is very involved in the local pseudoephedrine (PSE) issue.
-PSE is an ingredient in many common over-the-counter cold and allergy medications such as Sudafed, Advil Cold & Sinus and Claritin D. Unfortunately, it is also a main ingredient in the making of meth, a drug which has become a huge problem in Missouri.
+PSE is an ingredient in many common over-the-counter cold and allergy medications such as Sudafed, Advil Cold & Sinus and Claritin D. Unfortunately, it is also a key component in the manufacturing of meth, a drug which has become a huge problem in Missouri and nationwide.
 Local lawmakers in Missouri and the St. Louis area are considering legislation that would require a doctor’s prescription to obtain these medications.
 We staunchly oppose these measures because they would lead to significant burdens for patients and their families, including increased healthcare and fuel costs, long wait times at the doctor’s office and lost wages due to time off work.
-We also represent the many St. Louisan’s who cannot afford health insurance and so in areas where this new requirement passes, it will be even harder for them to get the medicines they need.
+We also represent the many St. Louisans who cannot afford health insurance and so in areas where this new requirement passes, it will be even harder for them to get the medicines they need.

 Instead, an effective alternative entails enforcing Federal purchase laws through a real-time, stop-sale system.
 For about a year, Missouri has been participating in the National Precursor Log Exchange (NPLEx), an electronic technology that tells clerks in a retail store or pharmacy if a person is attempting to purchase a product containing PSE that exceeds the legal limit and immediately blocks the sale.
 Furthermore, information on sales and attempted sales are collected for law enforcement to prosecute criminals using these reliable medications containing PSE to illegally make and distribute meth.
 In the short time that the real-time, stop-sale system has been up and running in Missouri, it has blocked thousands of illegal sales each month.
 This law enforcement-focused approach is a much more reasonable and appropriate approach to the meth problem in our state.
 The NPLEx system is the only real-time, stop sale solution that also maintains consumer access to safe and effective cold and allergy medicines containing PSE.